An Empirical Study on Fault Detection and Root Cause Analysis of Indium Tin Oxide Electrodes by Processing S-parameter Patterns: Introduction

-This study proposes the use of scattering parameters (S-parameters), which are electrical parameters obtained in the radio frequency (RF) domain, as a tool for fault detection and diagnosis, allowing simultaneous root cause analysis and severity determination of defects in ITO electrodes.
+To address the issue, this study proposes the use of S-parameters which are electrical parameters obtained in the RF domain, as a tool for fault diagnosis, allowing simultaneous root cause analysis and severity determination of defects in ITO electrodes.
 Valuable information regarding the severity and causes of the defect can be extracted by focusing on specific S-parameter patterns of each defective electrode.
 S-parameters describe the electrical behavior of networks when being subjected to various electrical signals, encompassing the electrical properties of components such as inductors, capacitors, and resistors \cite{kang2019early}.
-The key patterns in the S-parameter data can indicate specific features in the electrodes.
+The key patterns in the S-parameter data can indicate specific features in the electrodes \cite{kang2021quantification, kang2023learning, suh2024fault}.
 Moreover, the S-parameter patterns provide us with two-dimensional information, such as magnitudes and frequencies, instead of single values at specific measurement times, making them suitable for machine learning (ML) techniques.
-If particular defect causes and severities exhibit specific S-parameter patterns, machine learning algorithms can be developed to detect defects in the electrodes with simultaneous identification of their root causes and severity levels.
-In addition, S-parameter measurements using network analyzers are fundamental work in RF engineering.
+If particular defect causes and severity levels exhibit specific S-parameter patterns, machine learning algorithms can be developed to detect defects in the electrodes with simultaneous identification of their root causes and severity levels.

-In our previous study for the fault detection of Cu interconnects, we focused exclusively on a single channel of S-parameters\cite{kang2021quantification}.
-However, it is expected that diagnostic accuracy and noise robustness can be further improved by combining different channels, which serve as the two main pillars of S-parameters in two-port systems.
 In this work, the feasibility of using S-parameter patterns is demonstrated and deep learning (DL) methods are applied to the acquired S-parameter data under various defect labels.
+Also, it is expected that diagnostic accuracy and noise robustness can be further improved by combining different channels, which serve as the two main pillars of S-parameters in two-port systems.